-With the air outside growing chillier, ovens all over the world compensate by cooking up delicious creations for hungry bellies cocooned in flannel and fleece.
+With the air outside growing chillier, ovens throughout the world compensate by cooking up delicious creations for hungry bellies cocooned in flannel and fleece.
 Delectable choices abound, making it a little difficult not to go a bit overboard while enjoying all of the available sustenance.
-Enjoying fall fare a little too much can potentially lead to unwanted weight gain: a common problem as the air grows colder and summer is nothing but a distant memory.
+Enjoying fall fare a little too much can lead to unwanted weight gain, which is a common problem as the air grows colder and summer is but a distant memory.

-Luckily, many absolutely divine recipes are also low in calories and fat while simultaneously being high in vital vitamins and nutrients.
-The following recipes are not only healthy, they also boast incredible flavors, and are extremely satisfying.
+Luckily, many divine recipes are also low in calories and fat while simultaneously being high in vital vitamins and nutrients.
+The following recipes are not only healthy, but they also boast incredible flavors and are extremely satisfying.
 Read on for five nutritious and mouthwatering dishes that won’t disappoint.

 Dessert doesn’t get much better than pumpkin-flavored fudge, unless the dish also happens to come guilt-free.
-The following recipe will be a hit at any autumn event, but is equally as wonderful to have on hand for a night in.
-It’s the perfect snack to nibble on while cheering during the big game or snuggling up for a spooky movie.
+The following recipe will be a hit at any autumn event but is equally as wonderful to have on hand for a night in.
+It’s an ideal snack to nibble on while cheering during the big game or snuggling up for a spooky movie.

 Not only is this dessert low in calories, the pumpkin present in this treat is a superfood full of good-for-you vitamins and minerals.
 Nutrients in pumpkin include vitamin A, vitamin E, potassium, riboflavin, folate, iron, niacin and potassium.
 Time to get cooking.

-2 cups smooth/drippy cashew butter (you can substitute with any nut butter OR nut free alternative, like sunflower seed or soy nut butter)
+- 2 cups smooth cashew butter (or nut butter, sunflower seed butter or soy nut butter)

-Step 1: Line an 8 x 8 baking dish with aluminum tin foil or baking paper and set aside.
+- Line an 8×8-inch baking dish with aluminum foil or baking paper and set aside.

-Step 2: In a microwave safe bowl or stovetop, melt cashew butter with coconut oil.
+- In a microwave-safe bowl or stove top, melt cashew butter with coconut oil.
 Add pure maple syrup, then stir in pumpkin puree until fully combined.
 Top with optional pumpkin pie spice if desired.

 Quick Baked Pears